-\The author is thankful to Dr. Mark Frank for providing posed images of the Ekman faces and Kenton Anderson for his comments on an earlier version of this manuscript.
+\The author is thankful to Dr. Mark Frank for providing posed images of the Ekman faces, Kenton Anderson for his comments on an earlier version of this manuscript, and Dr. Joseph Woelfel for both his insight on Galileo as well as for revealing that math is not entirely impenetrable, just a different language...